Irratzo/Containers/content/tf_intro.rst

 .. exercise :: Training on CPU and GPU

-  You can find two neural networks for image classifier for the `The Street View House Numbers (SVHN)` dataset in the github (SVHN_class.ipynb).
+  You can find two neural networks for image classifier for the `The Street View House Numbers (SVHN)` dataset in the github :download:`SVHN notebook  <code/SVHN_class.ipynb>`.
   Try to train the model on CPU and GPU.
 Compare the results.

   Can you place manually some parts on GPU and some on CPU?